doseofted/prim-rpc/CONTRIBUTING.md

 [Node](https://nodejs.org/) is required for development.
 Install dependencies with `pnpm install` (run `corepack enable` to auto-install [pnpm](https://pnpm.io/)).
 Commands for this project are documented with [Task](https://taskfile.dev/).

 List all project commands with `pnpm task`.
+If Task is installed globally, run `task`.

 # Guidelines